 - If any family member is already enrolled in TRICARE Prime or TRICARE Prime Remote, your child is considered enrolled for the first 60 days.

-- If the child is not registered in DEERS within those first sixty days, the coverage will revert to TRICARE Standard and Extra.
+- If the child is not registered in DEERS within those first 60 days, the coverage will revert to TRICARE Standard and Extra.